BadrAlioui/forthProject/README.md

 ## Bug Fixes

-1. **Image Loading Issues**: Modified the path to access images using relative or absolute paths to fix image loading issues.
+1. **Image Loading Issues**: Added Cloudinary to prevent images from disappearing after each deployment.
 2. **Reservation Past Date Bug**: Added validation to prevent users from making reservations for past dates.
 3. **CSS Issues**: Consolidated all CSS into `styles.css` to avoid confusion caused by inline styles.